AN INQUIRY INTO THE POLICIES AND PRACTICES FOR ONLINE EDUCATION AT ONE U.S. DOCTORAL/RESEARCH-EXTENSIVE UNIVERSITY: A CASE STUDY

 The case study identified several important areas pertaining to policies and practices related to online education.
 Table 1 summarizes the characteristics of online learning programs in the participating doctoral/research-extensive university with its policies and practices.
 These include student services, technology, teachers, services and resources.
 A comparison between the characteristics of the university online programs and standards for quality set by the Commission on Colleges would enhance our understanding of how a doctoral/research-extensive university performed in compliance with national standards in online education.

-Categories | Characteristics of Online Programs |
+Characteristics of Online Programs

 Technology

-| An infrastructure for reviewing, purchasing and implementing software and hardware A campus-wide network of tech support that is distributed across centers and individuals on campus Faculty is trusted to make decisions about the equipment and resources for their online instruction |
+A campus-wide network of tech support that is distributed across centers and individuals on campus

-Teachers | Dean oversight in programs, not the CIO Faculty members play a part in policy construction Faculty members involved in online teaching go through a formal training program |
+Faculty members involved in online teaching go through a formal training program

-Services | Open content courses and workshops for both teachers and students at the undergraduate and graduate levels Provide collaboration tools and technologies Provide technology assisted curriculum |
+Open content courses and workshops for both teachers and students at the undergraduate and graduate levels

-Resources | Technology center establishes and maintains a range of resources Technical and instructional orientation, training, and support A center for excellence in teaching and learning |
+Technology center establishes and maintains a range of resources

 Table 1.
 Characteristics of a doctoral/research-extensive university online program.